4lexvav/laravel-db-translations/README.md

 ---

-This package provides simple database implementation of Laravel' Loader interface used for translations and a few helper methods that can be exploit to use translations stored in your DB provider.
+This package provides simple database implementation of Laravel' Loader interface used for translations and a few helper methods that can be exploit to use translations stored in your DB.

 ### Installation
 `require 4lexvav/laravel-db-translations`